Entanglement negativity, Holography and Black holes: Summary and Conclusions

-As mentioned earlier the issue of the purification leading to the distillable quantum entanglement is of central importance in the subject of quantum information theory recently.
-Our results presented in this article lead to a clear elucidation of this significant issue and constitutes a crucial and important contribution in the discipline which has witnessed intense research focus in the recent past.
-Furthermore it is also well known that the entanglement negativity is related to the topological order in diverse condensed matter systems and leads to the topological entropy for certain cases.
-Evidently our precise holographic prescription for this quantity would be of significant import in the investigation of such critical issues in condensed matter physics in the context of the $AdS$ condensed matter theory ( $AdS/CMT$ ) correspondence.
-In fact it may be of crucial significance in the effort to obtain a theory of high temperature superconductivity, quantum quenches and thermalization which involve {\it entanglement evolution} and applications to the study of quantum phase transitions.
-It also well known that entanglement entropy and mutual information have played a important role in the investigation of the information loss paradox and the associated black hole {\it firewall problem}.
-Interestingly, our conjecture directly relates the entanglement negativity and the associated distillable quantum entanglement with the holographic mutual information.
-Naturally, this indicates that our proposed conjecture should also have significant implications for the Information Loss Paradox and the black hole {\it firewall problem}.
+It is well known that mixed state entanglement has significant implications for understanding diverse fields including quantum information theory, condensed matter physics and issues of quantum gravity such as black hole formation and collapse and the information loss paradox.
+As described earlier, the entanglement negativity serves as a measure to characterize such mixed state entanglement.
+Hence, we expect that our entanglement negativity conjecture for holographic conformal field theories to lead to wide ramifications in disparate fields.
+For example entanglement negativity is related to the topological order and topological entanglement in diverse condensed matter systems described by conformal field theories.
+Furthermore, entanglement negativity is also expected to have significant import for the investigation of high temperature superconductivity, quantum phase transitions, quantum quenches and thermalization which involve {\it entanglement evolution}.
+In particular our conjecture should be significant in studying strongly coupled many body systems in the context of the $AdS$ condensed matter theory ($AdS/CMT$) correspondence.
+It is also well known that entanglement entropy and mutual information have played an important role in the investigation of the information loss paradox and the associated black hole {\it firewall problem}.
+Interestingly, our conjecture directly relates the holographic entanglement negativity and the associated distillable quantum entanglement with the holographic mutual information.
+Naturally, this indicates that our conjecture ( or a covariant version thereof) should also have crucial implications for the study of the Information Loss Paradox and the black hole {\it firewall problem}.
 We hope to return to these interesting issues in the near future.